kdmukai/selective_dca_bot/README.md

-# SelectiveDCA Bot
+# SelectiveDCA Scalping Bot
 A Dollar Cost Averaging (DCA) bot that does regular buys but opportunistically selects _which_ crypto to buy by comparing market conditions for all the assets in its user-set watchlist.
+At an optional profit threshold the bot will sell its positions to recover the initial investment and let the remaining "scalped" tokens ride.

 ![LRC chart](imgs/lrc_chart.png)
 _DCA = Buy every X hours; SelectiveDCA = Buy the crypto furthest below its 200-hr MA every X hours_